 Prolonged postures and the development of trigger points are a very common cause of muscle pain as are repetitive loading and trauma.
 Muscles can also become stiff following injury to deeper structures in the back, and this can significantly affect pain and movement.

-HOW CAN OUR TRAINED BACK PHYSIOTHERAPISTS HELP YOU?
+HOW CAN A TRAINED BACK PHYSIOTHERAPIST HELP YOU?

 With the basics in mind, it is evident that the back is a complex region of the body.
 This is why it is vital that we gain a comprehensive history from you before we form a hypothesis about what the problem might be.

 So why not contact Pivotal Motion Physiotherapy today so that you can receive a correct diagnosis and recovery plan.
-Our experienced and qualified physiotherapists will help you every step of the way.
-Call us on 3352 5116 or book an appointment online.
+Our experienced and qualified back injury rehab team will help you every step of the way.
+Call us on 3352 5116 or book an appointment online for back injury physiotherapy and lower back pain physiotherapy.